wandb/docs/docs/guides/sweeps/intro.md

   <title>Tune Hyperparameters with Sweeps</title>
 </head>

-Use W&B Sweeps to automate hyperparameter search and explore the space of possible models.
-Create a sweep with a few lines of code.
-Sweeps combines the benefits of automated hyperparameter search with our visualization-rich, interactive experiment tracking.
+Use W&B Sweeps to automate hyperparameter search and visualize rich, interactive experiment tracking.
 Pick from popular search methods such as Bayesian, grid search, and random to search the hyperparameter space.
-Scale and parallelize Sweep jobs across one or more machines.
+Scale and parallelize sweep across one or more machines.

 ![Draw insights from large hyperparameter tuning experiments with interactive dashboards.](/images/sweeps/intro_what_it_is.png)